What is the Babbasa Equal Opportunity Ambassador Network?

 We will provide you with our details on a branded letterhead for you to use for a transfer if you want to make a one-off financial donation.
 You can also use our LocalGiving page to make a one-off donation or even set up an ongoing monthly donation to help our work supporting young people.
 Either way, if you choose to make a donation towards our work to support young people, your designated Babbasa contact will guide you through the process.

-Directly supporting young people – Hub Days, mentoring and/or supporting a learning experience
+Directly supporting young people – Mentor Clubs, one-to-one mentoring and/or supporting a learning experience

 Many EOAs are particularly interested in getting involved with our frontline work with young people and communities.
 This includes mentoring, speaking, outreach volunteering, employability workshop facilitation/assistance, enterprise experience lead etc. We also welcome any ideas you may have on meaningful activities for young people.